TV and feminist legend Mary Tyler Moore dies at 80

-A pop-culture icon who became a torch bearer for the changing perception of women in television, Mary Tyler Moore died Wednesday in a Connecticut hospital.
+Mary Tyler Moore, a pop-culture icon who became a torch bearer for the changing perception of women in television, died Wednesday in a Connecticut hospital.
 She was 80.

 "Today, beloved icon, Mary Tyler Moore, passed away at the age of 80 in the company of friends and her loving husband of over 33 years, Dr. S. Robert Levine," said her longtime representative Mara Buxbaum.
 "A groundbreaking actress, producer, and passionate advocate for the Juvenile Diabetes Research Foundation, Mary will be remembered as a fearless visionary who turned the world on with her smile."